The 2017 Mobile Mask magazine is bigger than ever, and it's on sale now! This is the fifth annual issue of Mobile Mask.

 PARADE COVERAGE The Mask videos and/or photographs the vast majority of

-Simply click on the icon below, and you'll find links to this year's parade coverage.
+Simply click on the icons below, and you'll find links to this year's parade coverage.

 To see photos and videos of parades going back to 2012, click on "parading